BelyaevaJuly/Proj2020/README.md

 # PAST
-Protein Alignment Simulations based on phylogenetic Trees
+Protein Alignments Simulation based on phylogenetic Trees
   -h, --help            show this help message and exit

 HOW TO RUN (if you already have multiple protein alignments without gaps and corresponding distance matrices):